What is Web Application Firewall (WAF)?

 • Data loss Prevention: WAF inspects all inbound traffic for attack and outbound traffic for sensitive data.

-• Application Security: It helps to protect from layer seven attack and Zero-day attack
+• Application Security: It helps to protect from layer seven attacks and Zero-day attack

-• Flexible: It is consistent web application security and user experience across data center.
+• Flexible: It is consistent web application security and user experience across data centers.

-• Alert system: Its provides scheduling alert notification for risk monitoring and analysis
+• Alert system: It provides scheduling alert notifications for risk monitoring and analysis

-• Reporting: It’s providing graphical report for threat activity, web traffic and regulatory compliance on application usage.
+• Reporting: It provides a graphical report for threat activity, web traffic, and regulatory compliance on application usage.

 Web application Firewall is a Cyber Security Tool